 Challenges of Learning Guitar After Piano

 When playing guitar, you use the fingers of your left hand to press the strings on the fretboard while your right-hand fingers pluck the strings.
-I would recommend you start with a classical guitar with nylon strings to learn and master the basics, then branch out to your favored styles like electric rock and etc.
+I recommend starting with a classical guitar with nylon strings to learn and master the basics, then branch out to your favored styles like electric rock, etc.

 Just like learning and playing any instrument, practice makes it better, and so is learning guitar.

-You might also experience some discouragement when your progress is not as you expected or you lose interest to continue.
+You might also experience some discouragement when your progress is not as you expected or you lose interest in continuing.
 These are common emotional reactions at the beginning stage of learning a new instrument.
 Once you overcome them with your persistence, you will start enjoying playing and feel fulfilled.

 Tips For Sucess in Guiter

 Learning is a journey.
 It is not happening overnight.
 You do it one step at a time and keep moving forward.
 Here are a few tips to help you succeed in your guitar-learning journey.

 Set Achievable Goals

 You may have a goal to perform on the stage with your guitar.
 However, how do I get there?
 That’s where having a plan with achievable goals comes in.

 Having a practice schedule is only part of your plan.
 You would want to set your goals by week, by month, then by year.
 This way, you can measure your progress every week and celebrate your achievements.
 Little by little, you are getting closer to your big goal.
 Before you know it, you are able to perform on a stage with your guitar.